anthemion-org/ogle-web/README.md

 ```
 function uAdd({ Card, Ent, CkAddFollow, CkSkipAdd }) {
   ...
 ```

 applying the `a` prefix requires that parameters be renamed in the destructuring pattern, which is very noisy:

 ```
+function uAdd({
-function uAdd({ Card: aCard, Ent: aEnt, CkAddFollow: aCkAddFollow,
+  Card: aCard, Ent: aEnt, CkAddFollow: aCkAddFollow, CkSkipAdd: aCkSkipAdd
-	CkSkipAdd: aCkSkipAdd }) {
+}) {
   ...
 ```

 Note that it would _not_ be correct to apply the prefix within the pattern:

 ```
 function uAdd({ aCard, aEnt, aCkAddFollow, aCkSkipAdd }) {
   ...
 ```

-as the names would look like function parameters when specified by the caller:
+as the names would look like function parameters (on the caller side) when specified by the caller:

 ```
 uAdd({ aCard: oCard, aEnt: oEnt, aCkAddFollow: true, aCkSkipAdd: true })
 ```

 It is appropriate to omit prefixes in these cases.
-This _can_ cause names to collide with non-function class members (most of which use no prefix) but since classes are unpopular in the JavaScript world (see below) that is less of a problem.
+This _can_ cause names to collide with imports (some of which use no prefix).

 Obviously, third-party code also fails to use the prefixes, and that is fine.
 Working with such code always requires adaptation, to different names and metaphors, different programming styles, _et cetera_.
 The notation does not exist to give OCD sufferers an outlet for their manic energies.
 It is meant to make things _better_, not _perfect_.